daniamcode/poemunity/README.md

 I made the frontend with React, and the backend with Node.js.
 I keep adding Typescript and Testing with Jest and React Testing Library.

 In the branch named "old" there are three folders: flux, Poemunity-React-Query and poemunity-redux, that are now deprecated.
-In the "development" branch, I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app.
+In the "development" branch (and eventually also in the "master" branch), I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app.

 # TL;DR: